ernchi/ernchi/README.md

 I'm Ern Chi!
 I am a recent Computer Science and Engineering graduate from the Ohio State University.

-I love building and learning new things.
 Feel free to check out my GitHub page to see all the stuff I've worked on!

 Currently seeking full-time entry level software engineering roles in the US.
 You can view my resume [here](https://drive.google.com/file/d/1RlhgD7iLGcqiEaYuIl23Z4V2RN7wNpAL/view?usp=sharing).